MileHacker Logo

 Grey Peas with Speķis Pelēkie zirņi ar speķi

 A traditional comfort food.
-It features boiled grey peas, usually accompanied by fried smoked bacon (speķis) and onions.
+It features boiled grey peas, often served with fried smoked bacon (speķis) and onions.

 Find this in traditional Latvian restaurants.